wangziqi2013/wangziqi2013.github.io/_posts/2020-09-06-micro-pages.markdown

 version_mgmt:
 ---

+**Highlight:**

+1. Using a small counter array to track access statistics for large main memory, assuming that most computation will only be conducted on a small range of pages.

 **Lowlight:**

 1. This paper is not really doing clustering.
 Instead, it simply recognizes hot micro-pages from each page, and copies